M-AliFida/QA-practical-spring-project/README.md

 * API Development (Spring Boot)
 * Automated Testing (JUnit, Mockito)

-The project consists of a Spring Boot API, produced with full CRUD (Create, Read, Updated and Delete) functionallity.
-The API is fully capable of handling HTTP requests and commuincates with a local database (MySQL).
+The project consists of a Spring Boot API, produced with full CRUD (Create, Read, Updated and Delete) functionality.
+The API is fully capable of handling HTTP requests and communicates with a local database (MySQL).

 ### About the API